symfony/symfony-docs/book/security.rst

     :ref:`Error Pages<cookbook-error-pages-by-status-code>` cookbook entry
     to customize the 403 error page.

-If the ``admin`` user requests ``/admin/foo``, a similar process takes place, except now, after being authenticated, the access control layer will let the request pass through:
+Finally, if the ``admin`` user requests ``/admin/foo``, a similar process takes place, except now, after being authenticated, the access control layer will let the request pass through:

     DIAGRAM of admin being allowed access